Novantric/Brainstormer/README.md

 ONLY COMMIT AND PUSH USING VISUAL STUDIO!

-Currently using Visual Studio 2022 with .NET 6, this can be changed later.
+Made using Visual Studio 2022 with .NET 5, for compatability with VS2019.